akshypalanisamy/Movie-Database-Application/README.md

 Update the credentials in the db.js file accordingly.

-To run the application use the following command
+Then, to run the application use the following command:

 ```
 $nodejs app.js